SystemsApproach/tcpcc/intro.rst

 early work of Jacobson and Karels and stability remains a requirement that subsequent approaches have to meet.

-..
-	I'd like to include some version of the following. -llp

 Finally, much of the theoretical work on congestion control has framed the problem as *"a distributed algorithm to share network resources among competing sources, where the goal is to choose source rate so as